-The “Azerbaijan Caspian Shipping” CJSC is comprised of the offshore support and merchant fleets and two shipyards.
+The “Azerbaijan Caspian Shipping” CJSC is comprised of offshore support and merchant fleets and two shipyards.

-The merchant fleet consists of 51 vessels: 20 tankers, 13 ferries, 15 universal dry-cargo, 2 Ro-Ro ships as well as 1 auxuliary vessel and 1 floating workshop.
-The offshore support fleet is comprised of 210 vessels: 20 crane vessels, 25 supply and tug vessels, 26 passenger ships, 2 pipelay barges, 6 firefighting vessels, 7 geological survey vessels, 2 diving support vessels, and 88 other support vessels.
+The merchant fleet consists of 54 vessels: 20 tankers, 13 ferries, 15 universal dry-cargo, 2 Ro-Ro ships, and 2 Ro-Pax ships as well as 1 auxiliary vessel and 1 floating workshop.
+The offshore support fleet is comprised of 210 vessels: 20 crane vessels, 25 supply, and tug vessels, 26 passenger ships, 2 pipelay barges, 6 firefighting vessels, 7 geological survey vessels, 2 diving support vessels, and 88 other support vessels.

-The “Azerbaijan Caspian Shipping” CJSC plays connecting role in the Transport Corridor Europe-Caucasus-Asia (TRACECA), provides marine transportation of goods and passengers along with Trans-Caspian Sea as well as provides offshore support services for oil and gas operations.
+The “Azerbaijan Caspian Shipping” CJSC plays a connecting role in the Transport Corridor Europe-Caucasus-Asia (TRACECA), providing marine transportation of goods and passengers along with the Trans-Caspian Sea as well as provides offshore support services for oil and gas operations.

-The rapid growth of oil production in Baku in the nineteenth century gave impulse to the development of shipping industry in the Caspian Sea.
-Naturally, at that time, new vessels were required for transportation of oil and oil products.
+The rapid growth of oil production in Baku in the nineteenth century gave impulse to the development of the shipping industry in the Caspian Sea.
+Naturally, at that time, new vessels were required for the transportation of oil and oil products.
 It is no coincidence that the world’s first oil barge “Alexander” was operated in the Caspian Sea in 1873.
-The first tanker in the world – “Zoroaster” (built in 1878) was voyaging to the Caspian Sea.
-The first internal combustion engine “Vandal” (1903) and the first two reversible motor “Delo” (1908) ships were also fortuned to the Caspian Sea sailors.
+The first tanker in the world – “Zoroaster” (built-in 1878) was voyaging to the Caspian Sea.
+The first internal combustion engine “Vandal” (1903) and the first two reversible motors “Delo” (1908) ships were also fortuned to the Caspian Sea sailors.

-The Caspian Shipping Company was founded on May 21, 1858 by establishment of “The Caucasus and Mercury” Joint-Stock Company.
+The Caspian Shipping Company was founded on May 21, 1858, by the establishment of “The Caucasus and Mercury” Joint-Stock Company.

 As the volume of cargo transported by sea was increasing, the number of ports on the shores of the Caspian Sea was also rising.
 New bridges, warehouses and cranes were built.
 Expansion of the fleet also enforced the establishment of ship repair facility, and in 1866, the foundation of the Mechanical Plant of “The Caucasus and Mercury” Joint-Stock Company was laid in Baku.
 In order to meet the staffing requirements of the emerging fleet, Baku Seamen classes were organized in 1881.